-While in school, Mark served as president of the Phi Delta Theta fraternity in addition to his responsibilities as a student athlete.
-Hurd often has reflected on the leadership lessons he learned from juggling multiple roles and responsibilities, mentioning the similarities in time management challenges between business and education: “Frankly, my days at Baylor were not too different from my days as part of a company.
+Hurd credits his time at Baylor for equipping him with the skills necessary to become a successful leader.
+In an interview with Baylor Business Review, he recalled how Baylor taught him important lessons on time management, building teams aligned to a common goal, and the value of being part of a community.
+“Frankly,” Hurd noted, “my days at Baylor were not too different from my days as part of a company.
 I had to manage my time.
 I had to divide it into certain pieces so that I’d get as much done as I possibly could.”
-Mark has returned to Baylor not only as a member of the Board of Regents but also as a guest speaker from the technology and business communities.
-In 2014, Mark Hurd delivered the keynote address at the eighth annual Baylor Global Business Forum, speaking on “Big Data in a Shrinking World.”
+Hurd has been a guest speaker at Baylor events as a representative from the technology and business communities.
+In 2014, he delivered the keynote address at the eighth annual Baylor Global Business Forum, speaking on “Big Data in a Shrinking World.”